waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Objective: Capture Suicune at Tin Tower 1F.
 - Prerequisites: Sightings at Burned Tower, Cianwood, Route 42 (Done).
 - Current Step: Trigger final sighting on Route 36.
 Starting Turn 17135.
-- Trigger Hypothesis: Approach intersection near National Park entrance (approx. 18, 9) from the East or North.
+- Trigger Hypothesis: Approach intersection near National Park entrance (18, 9) from the North (Route 37) or East (Route 36).
-- Status: At (27, 13) on Route 36.
-Moving West to approach (18, 9) from the East.
+- Status: At (18, 9).
+Heading to Route 37 to approach from the North.
 - Tin Tower Battle: Suicune Lv40.
 Does not flee.
 Use Hypnosis (XENON).

 # Sage Lore (Tin Tower 1F)